 - An article on the recipient’s study must be written for the Creative Fibre magazine.

 The Society will assist with the preparation of applications in any way it is able.
 For further information contact the National President.

 In 2000 the Society received an anonymous donation from a member to institute an annual weaving award.
 The donor was concerned at the number of looms being offered for sale and wanted to encourage new weavers (who often get no further than learning the very basics) to keep weaving.
 Although this funding has run out Council feels that the award is important in promoting the development of weaving and voted that Creative Fibre will now fund this award annually.
 The award is to be used for resources which may be equipment, yarns, books or further weaving education.
 The chosen recipient will receive $500.
 Conditions:

 - The entrant must be a New Zealand resident and a current Creative Fibre member.
 The entrant must present a portfolio/folder, to include a sampler or display piece and weaving records, showing a basic understanding of weaving theory.
 The form and amount of documentation presented is up to the applicant.

 - A New Weaver is defined as one who has moved beyond the basics, has been weaving for less than 2 years, and shows enthusiasm to extend his/her weaving skills.

 - The winning portfolio/folder is to be displayed at the following festival/event, and the award will be presented at the annual general meeting.

 - Tapestry weaving is not eligible.

-There will be two selectors for the Award and their decision is final.
+There are two selectors for the award and their decision is final.
 Some or all of the tuition may have been given in a course or privately with a tutor.
 Tutors and course topics should be mentioned.
 For advice on presentation please contact the National President.
-Applications by 1 March 2014 to the National President.